- Reference Number: HEY-143/2020

 Occasionally the screws that are used may damage teeth adjacent to the fracture site.

-If plates or screws have been used to hold your jaw in position these are not routinely removed.
-The metal that is used is titanium which does not set off metal detectors in airports, etc. Occasionally the screws or plates do need removed at a later date if they become infected or protrude through the gum.
+If it has been necessary to put any plates or screws in your jaw under the gum to hold it in position these are not normally removed unless they get infected because they tend not to cause problems.
+The metal that is used is titanium which does not set off metal detectors in airports, etc.

 How do I prepare for the operation?